-During the cycle, we'll have two qualified doctors accompanying the group from the get-go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.
+During the cycle, we'll have at least one UK doctor with expedition medicine training accompanying the group from the get-go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.

 Please note that the Dream Challenges staff travel back to the UK with the main group at the end of our challenge on Day 8.
 If you choose to take part in the optional three-night extension, there will be no Dream Challenges staff, but you will be supported by our trusted local agent in Tanzania.

-We’ll have an event leader, plus two qualified event doctors, who will be with you the whole time.
+We’ll have an event leader, plus at least one UK doctor with expedition medicine training, who will be with you the whole time.
 We'll also have a team of first-aid trained challenge guides.